grkopiec/BookshopBE/README.md

 Also need ide like [eclipse](https://spring.io/tools) and install it

-For easier display database structure is recommended to install [sql developer](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html)
+For easier display database structure is recommended to install [mysql workbench](https://dev.mysql.com/downloads/workbench)

 #### Prepare environment